bhurstGH/LocalTestStruggleApp/README.md

 ### Using ngrok

 You should now be able to type `ngrok http 3000` to open up a tunnel to your localhost on port 3000.
-Ngrok will expose your local server with a randomly generated URL in the form of _randomstuff_.ngrok.io.
+Ngrok will expose your local server with a randomly generated URL in the form of `[randomstuff].ngrok.io`.

 If you try to navigate to this URL when not running a local server, you will redirect to an error page.
 You can observe the bad requests from the terminal window that is running ngrok or from http://localhost:4040/inspect/http.

 To actually see ngrok in action, run one of your local projects and initiate an `ngrok http [port number your run your project on]` and navigate to the URL ngrok provides.
-If you don't have a project handy but you've cloned this repository, This repository provides a simple Express/Node server that runs on port 3000.
+If you don't have a project handy but you've cloned this repository, this repository provides a simple Express/Node server that runs on port 3000.
 Run `node server.js` from this repository's directory in one terminal window, and `ngrok http 3000` in another.
 You should see the same result on `localhost:3000` as you do when you access the ngrok fowarding URL.

 _Note: you can stop your node and ngrok servers from running with `ctrl+C`._

-To really appreciate the magic that is happening here, grab your mobile device and navigate to the ngrok URL.
+To really appreciate the magic that is happening here, grab your mobile device or another computer and navigate to the ngrok URL.
 You will see your local project running there.
 This demonstrates that your local server is open to anyone your share the ngrok URL with.

 ### Notes on localhost and ngrok URLs